 The Company has continued to demonstrate a strong commitment to environmental management and sustainable governance, responding to global climate action demands with tangible results.
 During the year, the Company conducted a comprehensive group-wide greenhouse gas inventory and obtained external third-party verification, ensuring data transparency and reliability, and laying a solid foundation for the formulation of subsequent carbon reduction strategies and performance tracking.

-In terms of energy transition, the group-wide proportion of green electricity usage increased to 42.19%, with a total of 17.55 million kWh of renewable energy adopted, effectively reducing the Company’s operational carbon footprint and supporting the development of the renewable energy market.
-Water resource management also achieved measurable results: compared with the 2022 baseline year, total group-wide water withdrawal decreased by 46.76 million liters, representing a reduction of 15%, reflecting the Company’s continuous efforts to enhance process efficiency and water recycling and reuse.
-In addition, compared with the baseline year, group-wide Scope 1 and Scope 2 greenhouse gas emissions were reduced by 9,037 metric tons of CO₂-equivalent, a reduction of as much as 37%, demonstrating significant achievements through the adoption of energy-saving technologies, equipment improvements, and the use of green electricity.
+In terms of energy transition, the group-wide proportion of green electricity usage increased to 43.94%, with a total of 21.05 million kWh of renewable energy adopted, effectively reducing the Company’s operational carbon footprint and supporting the development of the renewable energy market.
+Water resource management also achieved measurable results: compared with the 2022 baseline year, total group-wide water withdrawal decreased by 22.29 million liters, representing an approximately 27% reduction of water use intensity, reflecting the Company’s continuous efforts to enhance process efficiency and water recycling and reuse.
+In addition, compared with the baseline year, group-wide Scope 1 and Scope 2 greenhouse gas emissions were reduced by 9,872 metric tons of CO₂-equivalent, a reduction of as much as 40%, demonstrating significant achievements through the adoption of energy-saving technologies, equipment improvements, and the use of green electricity.

 The Company also continues to maintain IECQ QC 080000 certification, demonstrating high standards in hazardous substance management and the implementation of comprehensive controls across design, procurement, and manufacturing processes.
 Overall, through systematic management and continuous innovation, the Company is steadily advancing the reduction of its environmental footprint and taking more resilient steps toward sustainable operations.